Netcomcontent23/AWS-Certification/How to copy to AWS S3 from remote server through SCPREADME.md

 ### Introduction

-This article will demonstrate how to copy files straight from a remote server to S3 without first copying them to your local machine. scp->remote server->s3 from bastion host Know more about [developer associate training]
+This article will demonstrate how to copy files straight from a remote server to S3 without first copying them to your local machine.and amazon s3 scp

+scp->remote server->s3 from bastion host Know more about [developer associate training]

 [//]: # (Any comments)